-Key Stage 2 (Prep 5 & Prep 6)
+Key Stage 2 (Year 5/6)

+Statutory Science Curriculum •

-······································ about the main stages of the human life cycle Curriculum • th that micro-organisms are living organisms that are often too small to be seen, and that they may be beneficial or harmful [for example, in causing disease].
-Non-statutory PSHE Curriculum most relevant to RSE To recognise as they approach puberty, how people's emotions change at that time and how to deal with their feelings towards themselves, their family and others in a positive way About how the body changes as they approach puberty To recognise the different risks in different situations and then decide how to behave responsibly, includingjudging what kind of physical contact is acceptable and unacceptable That their actions affect themselves and others, to care about other people's feelings and to try to see things from their point of That pressure to behave in an unacceptable or risky way can come from a variety of sources, including people they know, and how to ask for help and use basic techniques for resisting pressure to do wrong To be aware of different types of relationship, including marriage and those between friends and families, and to develop the skills to be effective in relationships That differences and similarities between people arise from a number of factors, including cultural, ethnic, racial and religious ew diversity, gender an 2 The following section ion gives the questions our children will engag e with as part of ou r planned RSE provision .
-These are taken from the Cambridgeshire Development Programme Framework for Prep 5 and SR6.
-Those in bold text are directly linke Relationships SR5 Knowledge (PSHE) s (PSHE) Attitudes (PSHE) What are male e and female sexual parts called and How can I keep my growing and What influences my view of my body? what do they changing body clean?
-What are families like? s to the bodies of boys and girls when How can I express my feeling When am I responsible for how others they reach pu iberty? positively as I grow up? feel? pread of viruses and bacteria be stopped?
-What should adults think about before What is HIV? they have a baby?
+- that the life processes common to humans and other animals include nutrition, movement, growth and reproduction - about the main stages of the human life cycle - that micro-organisms are living organisms that are often too small to be seen, and that they may be beneficial or harmful [for example, in causing disease].

+Nonstatutory PSHE Curriculum most relevant to RSE

+- To recognise as they approach puberty, how people's emotions change at that time and how to deal with their feelings towards themselves, their family and others in a positive way - About how the body changes as they approach puberty - To recognise the different risks in different situations and then decide how to behave responsibly, including....judging what kind of physical contact is acceptable and unacceptable - That their actions affect themselves and others, to care about other people's feelings and to try to see things from their point of view - That pressure to behave in an unacceptable or risky way can come from a variety of sources, including people they know, and how to ask for help and use basic techniques for resisting pressure to do wrong - To be aware of different types of relationship, including marriage and those between friends and families, and to develop the skills to be effective in relationships - That differences and similarities between people arise from a number of factors, including cultural, ethnic, racial and religious diversity, gender and disability

+The following section gives the questions our children will engage with as part of our planned RSE provision.
+These are taken from the Cambridgeshire Primary Personal Development Programme Framework for Year 5/6 These areas will be covered using the CPPDP units Sex and Relationships SR5 and SR6.
+Those in hold text are directly linked to the compulsory elements of the National Curriculum for Science both toxt are directly linked to the compation's elements of the National Cambatan for Science.
+Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) What are male and female sexual parts called and what do they do?
+What happens to the bodies of boys and girls when they reach puberty?
+How can the spread of viruses and bacteria be stopped?
+What is HIV?
 How are babies made?
+How can I keep my growing and changing body clean?
+How can I express my feeling positively as I grow up?
+What should adults think about before they have a baby?
+What influences my view of my body?
+What are families like?
+When am I responsible for how others feel? • now are papies made:

-Below are question ns children will engage with as part of our wide er Wellbeing progra mme and in other taught areas of PSHE.
-Knowledge (PSHE) Skill s (PSHE) Attitudes (PSHE) What are the different consequences for taking physical, social and emotional risks?
-How do I manage strong emotions?How do I recognise how other people How can I show respect for different views, lifestyles and beliefs? • What does being healthy mean and what are the benefits? feel and respond to them?
-What can I do when I realise I'm in a What different kinds of families are there?How are my friendships and relationships changing?
-How can I share my views effectively and negotiate with others to reach agreement? bad mood?When am I responsible for my personal safety?
+Below are questions children will engage with as part of our wider Wellbeing programme and in other taught areas of PSHE.
+Knowledge (PSHE) Skills (PSHE) Attitudes (PSHE) What are the different consequences for taking physical, social and emotional risks?
+What does being healthy mean and what are the benefits?
+What different kinds of families are there?
+How are my friendships and relationships changing?
+How do I manage strong emotions?
+How do I recognise how other people feel and respond to them?
+How can I share my views effectively and negotiate with others to reach agreement?
+How can I show respect for different views, lifestyles and beliefs?
+What can I do when I realise I'm in a bad mood?
+When am I responsible for my personal safety?